-Nurturing - To a development.15
+Nurturing - To support and encourage, as during the period of training or development.15

 Receptive - To be open to new ideas or change; willing or inclined to receive suggestions, offers, etc.

 Reciprocal - A relationship where there is give and take among all those involved.
 Thus, one person is not receiving all the benefits, or having more say in the direction of decisions.16